Even if you haven’t played many rounds of golf, the chances are that you’ve visited a driving range.

 Beginner golfers should use their time at a driving range to work on their ball striking.
 You can tee the ball up and work on your long game, starting with your irons and working your way up to your driver.

 One of the best things about practicing on a driving range is that there’s no pressure.
-It doesn’t matter where your balls end up, as you don’t need to go out and collect your balls after you’ve practiced.
+It doesn’t matter where your balls end up, as you don’t need to go out and collect them after you’ve practiced.

-Therefore, if you shank, hook, or slice multiple shots, it really doesn’t matter!
+Therefore, if you shank, hook, or slice multiple shots, it doesn’t matter!

 You can set about working on the mechanics of your swing and consistently practice your technique, which will help you improve all aspects of your game.